 The case took a very unexpected turn in February 2019 when investigators discovered a fuzzy video of two black guys strolling near the supposed crime scene.
 According to the Chicago Tribune, this prompted them to suspect the star himself.

 A Cook County, Illinois, grand jury on February 20etermined that there was probable cause to believe that Smollett staged the attack.
 Before being written off of Empire, Smollet was arrested and charged with felony disorderly conduct.

 After deceiving cops about the alleged bias crime, Smollett was also charged with additional felonies and convicted.

-Now we had learned that Kim Foxx led the charge, even when she knew Smollett was perjuring himself.
+We learned Kim Foxx led the charge, even when she knew Smollett was perjuring himself.
 Here, the message was political.
 If you’re white and support Trump, you are a racist homophobe.

-“This is the recipe for a race riot and conduct unbecoming a patriotic American,” says Robert Hammond, a pastor in Santa Ana.
+“This is the recipe for a race riot and conducts unbecoming a patriotic American,” says Robert Hammond, a pastor in Santa Ana.